brown-ccv/ccv-website-nuxt/README.md

 # ccv-website-experimental

-> CCV Website Experimental in Nuxt.js
+> CCV Website Experimental in Nuxt.js and deployed in firebase

 ## Dev Setup